You’ve discovered a bug or something else you want to change in matplotlib .. — excellent!

 # hack hack git add my_new_file git commit -am 'NF - some message' git push

 See which files have changed with

 git status (see git status).

 # On branch ny-new-feature # Changed but not updated: # (use "git add <file>..." to update what will be committed) # (use "git checkout -- <file>..." to discard changes in working directory) # # modified: README # # Untracked files: # (use "git add <file>..." to include in what will be committed) # # INSTALL no changes added to commit (use "git add" and/or "git commit -a")

-To push the changes up to your forked repo on github, do a git push (see git push).
+To push the changes up to your forked repo on GitHub, do a

 It’s a good idea to consult the Pull request checklist to make sure your pull request is ready for merging.